We've raised $31,702

 About Poverty Cycle

-The Poverty Cycle is a nationwide virtual event challenging Kiwis to get fit, have fun and make a difference, helping to combat human trafficking and exploitation.
+The Poverty Cycle is a nationwide movement, challenging Kiwis to get fit, have fun and make a difference, to help combat human trafficking and exploitation.
 Reclaim a trafficking route by creating your own challenge and going the distance!
-Move with us this March and help break the cycle of poverty for some of the world’s most vulnerable people.
-Some fundraisers are taking on the challenge early in our 2018 breakaway group.
-If you’re interested to sign up now, find out more here!
+Move with us this March and fundraise to help break the cycle of poverty and injustice for some of the world’s most vulnerable people.
+Sign up now, find out more here!

 Can I sign up now?